luisgarcez11/long2lstmarray/cran-comments.md

-## Resubmission
+## Submission
-This is a resubmission.
+This is a new version with updated e-mail.

-* keras is now under undirected quotation marks in the description text.

-* New added reference in description field. in the DESCRIPTION file.

 keras and Dataframes are not mispelled words.